SS5081 - Education: Experiential Learning (2022/23)

 Note: Students need to have their learning agreement approved and their DBS check undertaken before they take up the opportunity to gain practical work experience.

-During the work experience, students reflect on their observations and actions with respect to the objectives of their learning agreement and wider professional standards.
+During the work experience placement or mentoring sessions, students reflect on their observations and actions with respect to the objectives of their learning agreement and wider professional standards.
 Feedback sessions allow students to discuss their own practice and learning.

 Towards the end of the spring term, there are a series of workshops to support students’ interpretation of their experience in relation to theory and professional educational practice.